Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: System Model and Problem Formulation

 \subsection{Reliability Model}

 As mentioned earlier, in our model, the reliability of the THz/VLC-enabled wireless VR network refers to the average number of successfully served VR users.
 At each time slot $t$, a successfully served user $j$ must satisfy two conditions: a) user $j$ is successfully localized and b) the VR image requested by user $j$ is transmitted within $\Delta t$.
 In order to enable a seamless and immersive wireless VR experience, we assume that the waiting delay is limited to a time period that consists of $T$ time slots.
 In other words, each user should be successfully served at least once in a time period.
 Therefore, in time period $n$, the service state of user $j$ until time slot $t$ based on the selected ${\cal{L}}_{t}^n$ and ${\bm{u}}_{j,t}^n$ will be where $t=2,3,\cdots,T$ and $\vee$ represents the logical ``or" operation.
 The newly served users at time slot $t$ will be Then, the number of successfully served users in each time period $n$ can be given by where ${\cal{L}}_{:T}^n=\{{\cal{L}}_{1}^n,\cdots,{\cal{L}}_{T}^n\}$ and ${\bm{u}}_{j,:T}^n=\{{\bm{u}}_{j,1}^n,\cdots,{\bm{u}}_{j,T}^n\}$.
+From (\ref{reliability})-(\ref{service_state}) we can see that, once a VR user is successfully served at least once in $T$ time slots, the seamless VR experience of this user can be guaranteed.
+Therefore, the maximum waiting delay for each VR user is $T$ time slots.